Cahuilla language: Classifiers

-For all non-animate nouns, the general classifier -ɂa is used, otherwise classifiers distinguish the nouns themselves.
-For trees, plants and their fruits, there are five classifiers. kíɂiwɂa is used for trees and certain plants/fruits found in a naturally occurring group, and this is used to help denote legal claims as members of certain lineages had grouping-specific sites of harvest.
-The word derives from the verb stem 'to wait' as visible: pe-n-kíɂiw-qal 'I am waiting for it' ... ne-kíɂiw-ɂa 'It (is) my waiting' i.e., 'It is the thing that I am waiting for' or 'It is my claim.'
-Generally, pinyons, mesquites and oaks factor into this usage. ɂáyɂa is used for fresh fruit and blossoms picked from trees and stems from the verb 'to pluck' or 'to pick' (pe-n-ɂáy-ɂa 'I am plucking or picking it' ... ne-ɂáy-ɂa 'It (is) my plucking or picking').
-Individual beans or acorns are not compatible with this classifier. číɂa is used to describe picking up edible items after they have fallen to the ground such as mesquite beans, acorns, black beans and possibly corn. wésɂa applies to plants and their fruits which have been planted (in a row) by individuals.
+For all non-animate nouns, the general classifier -’a is used, otherwise classifiers distinguish the nouns themselves.
+For trees, plants and their fruits, there are five classifiers. ki’iw’a is used for trees and certain plants/fruits found in a naturally occurring group, and this is used to help denote legal claims as members of certain lineages had grouping-specific sites of harvest.
+The word derives from the verb stem 'to wait' as visible: pe-n-kí’iw-qal 'I am waiting for it' ... ne-kí’iw-’a 'It (is) my waiting' i.e., 'It is the thing that I am waiting for' or 'It is my claim.'
+Generally, pinyons, mesquites and oaks factor into this usage. ’ay’a is used for fresh fruit and blossoms picked from trees and stems from the verb 'to pluck' or 'to pick' (pe-n-’áy-’a 'I am plucking or picking it' ... ne-’áy-’a 'It (is) my plucking or picking').
+Individual beans or acorns are not compatible with this classifier. chi’a is used to describe picking up edible items after they have fallen to the ground such as mesquite beans, acorns, black beans and possibly corn. wes’a applies to plants and their fruits which have been planted (in a row) by individuals.
 Plants such as corn, watermelon, cacti, wheat and palm trees fall under this classifier.
-Finally, séxɂa indicates food items that are being or have been cooked such as black beans, corn or jerked meat.
+Finally, sex’a indicates food items that are being or have been cooked such as black beans, corn or jerked meat.

 Other classifiers include kinds of meat, animals and moieties.
-Meat breaks down into waɂ/wáwa, čáxni and téneq (roasted, melted and barbecued, respectively).
-The most important classifier for animals is the relation to animals as pets, expressed with ɂaš, which includes horses (pásukat), cottontail rabbits (távut), turtles (ɂáyil̃), coyotes (ɂísil̃), bears (húnwet), snakes (séwet), fish (kíyul) and eagles (ɂáswet) amongst others; however, this does not include wild cat (túkut).
-Finally, ɂívil̃uwenetem were broken down into two moieties: ɂísil̃ (coyote) and túkut (wildcat) where individuals needed to marry outside of their moiety, i.e. a Wildcat man must marry a Coyote woman and vice versa.
-This was expressed using kíl̃iw (ne-kíl̃iw 'my partner' or túkut/ɂísil̃ ne-kíl̃iw 'my partner, the wildcat/coyote').
+Meat breaks down into wa'/wawa, chaxni and teneq (roasted, melted and barbecued, respectively).
+The most important classifier for animals is the relation to animals as pets, expressed with ’ash, which includes horses (pasukat), cottontail rabbits (tavut), turtles (’ayill), coyotes (’isill), bears (hunwet), snakes (sewet), fish (kiyul) and eagles (’aswet) amongst others; however, this does not include wild cat (tukut).
+Finally, ’Ivilluwenetem were broken down into two moieties: ’isill (coyote) and tukut (wildcat) where individuals needed to marry outside of their moiety, i.e. a Wildcat man must marry a Coyote woman and vice versa.
+This was expressed using killiw (nekilliw 'my partner' or tukut/’isill nekilliw 'my partner, the wildcat/coyote').

 Demonstratives

-Ivilyuat uses a single demonstrative ɂi(ɂ) ("this/that") that takes the form ɂi before sonorants and ɂiɂ elsewhere.
+Cahuilla uses a single demonstrative ’i’ ("this/that") that takes the form ’i before sonorants and ’i’ elsewhere.

 It can be modified with deictic markers meaning local or distant/remote.